Kindly enlighten me on the following:

 In the “getting there” stage of meditation, you use techniques to calm the mind and emotions, and internalize your awareness.
 Sometimes the techniques will take you even farther, into such feelings as happiness, love, or profound well-being.

-Many approaches to meditation end with “getting there,” but on this path of Self-Realization, we add a period of “being there,” in which you enjoy and enhance the benefits of the techniques, by sitting in the stillness, and being absorbed in a divine quality.
+Many approaches to meditation end with “getting there,” but on this path of Self-Realization, we add a period of “being there,” in which you enjoy and enhance the benefits of the techniques, by sitting in the stillness, meditation techniques set aside and being absorbed in a divine quality.
 Sitting in the stillness after the practice of the meditation technique, allow you to develop intuition: the soul power of knowing God.

 “Getting there” is like cooking a meal; “being there” is like eating the meal — it’s the essence of true meditation.